#IDDF2025

 Chun-ying WU

-Taipei Veterans General Hospital, Taiwan
+Taipei Veterans General Hospital

-Professor, Gastroenterology
+Chair Professor, Department of Gastroenterology

 Terry YIP